La Grange Declarations: La Grange Declaration II

 The La Grange Declaration II was issued in 1981 following a conference held from May 7–9, 1981 in La Grange Park, Illinois, organized by the Palestine Human Rights Campaign and co-sponsored by Christian groups Pax Christi and Sojourners.
-The conference aimed to mobilize anti-Israel and pro-PLO sentiment among U.S. Protestants and counter evangelical Christian support for Israel.
+The conference sought to increase support among U.S. Christians for Palestinian political rights and to challenge evangelical support for Israeli policies.
 The text of the statement was published in Sojourners Magazine.

 The declaration called for ending all U.S. military aid to Israel and restricting humanitarian aid unless equal support was provided to Palestinians.
-It questioned Israel’s right to statehood, criticized biblical justifications for Israeli sovereignty, and urged U.S. engagement with the Palestine Liberation Organization (PLO).
+It questioned Israel's right to statehood, criticized biblical justifications for Israeli sovereignty, and urged U.S. engagement with the Palestine Liberation Organization (PLO).

 The 1981 document stated in part:

 We question Biblically the vision of nationalism and statehood limited to any particular people as the means for building a durable and just peace in the Holy Land.

-Notable attendees and signatories included Christian leaders such as John Howard Yoder, Vernon Grounds, and Joseph Lowery.
-Arab speakers included expelled West Bank mayors Muhammed Milhem and Fahd Kawasmeh, as well as Northwestern University’s Ibrahim Abu-Lughod, who likened Israel to apartheid-era South Africa.
-Noted Arab American activist James Zogby also spoke at the conference.
+Attendees and signatories included Christian leaders such as John Howard Yoder, Vernon Grounds, and Joseph Lowery.
+Arab speakers included former West Bank mayors Muhammed Milhem and Fahd Kawasmeh, as well as Northwestern University’s Ibrahim Abu-Lughod, who likened Israel to apartheid-era South Africa.
+Arab American activist James Zogby also spoke at the conference.

 Unlike the original La Grange Declaration (1979), which criticized Israeli policies but acknowledged its statehood, the 1981 statement took a stronger stance, calling for a complete reevaluation of U.S.-Israel relations and advocating more insistently for Palestinian self-determination and leadership.

 The 1981 conference also included discussions on mobilizing U.S. churches to support Palestinian rights, with some participants proposing the deployment of church-funded fieldworkers in Israel and the West Bank to monitor Israeli actions.

-Some Jewish participants, including Rabbi Arnold Jacob Wolf, engaged in the discussions, while others, such as Rabbi Arnold Kaimin, withdrew upon learning of the Palestine Human Rights Campaign’s involvement.
+Some Jewish participants, including Rabbi Arnold Jacob Wolf, engaged in the discussions, while others, such as Rabbi Arnold Kaimin, withdrew upon learning of the Palestine Human Rights Campaign's involvement.
 The conference also featured debates over the role of evangelicals, with some speakers urging churches to challenge pro-Israel narratives within Christian communities.